Metrics on a closed surface of genus two which maximize the first eigenvalue of the Laplacian: Introduction

 In \S 1, we explain the relation of the above conjecture to the problem of computing the Morse index of a minimal surface in Euclidean three-space.
-After then, in \S 2, we prove Main Theorem, assuming two technical lemmas, whose proofs are postponed to \S 3 and \S 4.
+After that, in \S 2, we prove the Main Theorem, assuming two technical lemmas, whose proofs are postponed to \S 3 and \S 4.
+The paper concludes with two appendices.

 {\em Acknowledgement.}\quad The authors would like to thank Rick Schoen \cite{Schoen} for bringing the conjecture of Jakobson et al.~to their attention.
+They would also like to thank the referee for careful reading of the manuscript and many invaluable suggestions.